exvertus/thomasflanigan/content/tech/blog/pelican-migration.md

 		-webkit-flex-direction: column;
 		-ms-flex-direction: column;
 etc...
+}
 ```

 The second big problem was with Pelican itself.
 Without a custom plugin, Pelican will flatten all the folders you identify as articles and pages.
 While there is only one big article list,
+Pelican does include categories, tags, and pagination.
-Pelican uses things like categories and tags to generate extra pages in order
+With these settings enabled, the site-builder will generate extra pages in order
-to navigate a large article list sensibly (if you let it).
+to navigate a larger article list sensibly.
 This can work well for a blog centered around one specific subject,
 but in my case I wanted three sub-index pages: art, music and tech.
 I organized everything in my content folder before writing my plugin (see screenshot below).